 (Unit: Million Baht)

-2022 2021 Pricing policy
+2023 2022 Pricing policy

 Transactions with related companies

-Sales of goods 1,066 926 Cost plus margin
+Sales of goods 834 1,066 Cost plus margin

-Purchases of supplies 1 1 At an agreed price
+Purchases of raw material and supplies - 1 At an agreed price

-Technical assistance fee - 3 As per agreement

 The Company entered into a distribution agreement with related companies for the distribution of products to Japanese customers.
 Commercial terms are as stipulated in the agreement.